A Linear-Time Variational Integrator for Multibody Systems: Introduction

 \section{Introduction}

-We address the problem of accurately and efficiently simulating the dynamics of complex multibody systems, often referred to as the \emph{forward dynamics problem}.
+We address the problem of accurately and efficiently simulating the dynamics of complex multibody systems, often referred to as the forward dynamics problem.
 Existing state-of-the-art approaches use the Lagrangian formalism, expressing the difference between kinetic and potential energy (the Lagrangian) in generalized coordinates, and derive the Euler-Lagrange second-order differential equations from them via the principle of least action.
 The state of the system at any time $t$ is then obtained by integrating these differential equations from initial conditions.

-However, the \emph{global stability} of the system remains a key open challenge.
+However, the long-term conservation of conserved quantities like energy and momentum of the system remains a key open challenge.
 In particular, discrete-time simulations, even with advanced algorithms for solving differential equations, eventually produce alarming and physically implausible behaviors, even for simple dynamical systems like $N$-link pendulums, due to the accumulation of numerical errors.

 To address this problem, Marsden and West \cite{marsden2001discrete} introduced the discrete Lagrangian, which approximates the integral of the Lagrangian over a small time interval.
 They then derived its variation via the principle of least action, creating the discrete Euler-Lagrange (DEL) equations.
-They also showed that \emph{variational integrators} based on the DEL formulation were \emph{symplectic} (energy-conserving) and crucially decoupled energy behavior from step size \cite{marsden2001discrete,west2004variational}.
+They also showed that variational integrators based on the DEL formulation were symplectic (energy-conserving) and crucially decoupled energy behavior from step size \cite{marsden2001discrete,west2004variational}.